Hawks beat Wolves 127-120 as teams brace for roster shifts

 Young and Collins had 20 and 15 points, respectively, by halftime.
 Collins had a double-double midway through the third quarter, and Young had some impressive alley-oops to Collins.

-Minnesota, meanwhile, is expected to receive Evan Turner from Atlanta, along with Malik Beasley, Jarred Vanderbilt and Juancho Hernangomez from Denver.
-They certainly missed Covington, one of their better defenders since arriving last season in the trade that sent Jimmy Butler to Philadelphia.
+Andrew Wiggins scored 25 and Josh Okogie 23 to lead the Wolves, who made it a game with a late 19-7 run in a too-little, too-late bid.
+Towns finished with 21 points.

 The Wolves never led and struggled to recover from an early 14-4 run at the end of the first quarter that had them playing catch up the rest of the way.
-Atlanta led by as many as 21 points
+Atlanta led by as many as 21 points.
+They certainly missed Covington, one of their better defenders since arriving last season.

 Towns completed a three-point play with 1:25 remaining to cut Atlanta’s lead to seven and Okogie’s dunk with 48.4 to play made it 122-117.
 Vince Carter hit a 3-pointer, Okogie missed a 3, and the Hawks shot free throws the rest of the way.